Entry Level Writing Requirement (ELWR)

 Students may meet the requirement in any of the following ways, prior to enrollment at UC San Diego:

-- Score 30 or higher on the ACT, English Language Arts (ELA) Note: ACT English cannot be used to fulfil the ELWR.
+- Score 30 or higher on the ACT, English Language Arts (ELA) Note: ACT English cannot be used to fulfill the ELWR.

 - Score 680 or higher on the SAT, Evidenced-Based Reading and Writing (effective only for students who applied to UC in November 2017 and who enroll in fall 2018)

 - Score 680 or higher on the SAT, Writing section of the Reasoning Test (last administered January 2016)